mnaderian/onlinefavoriteslist-vanilla/README.md

 The package contains a <b>favorits.sql</b> file.
 Create a db in MySQL, and then import it into your database.
 Then open <b>includes > database_info.php</b> and set the settings for the database.
 That's it, you're ready to fire up!

-## Starting the App
+## Running Locally
-To start the app you can either use any AMP Stack web development tool like XAMPP, MAMP, LAMP, WAMP or you can use [Laravel Homestead](https://laravel.com/docs/homestead).
+To run the app locally for development purposes, you can either use any AMP Stack web development tool like XAMPP, MAMP, LAMP, WAMP or you can use [Laravel Homestead](https://laravel.com/docs/homestead) or [Laravel Valet](https://laravel.com/docs/valet).

 Another way is to run the app using the PHP CLI:
 ```shell